opencaesar/oml-tutorials/tutorial-2.md

 **Pattern Synopsis**

 A systems engineering endeavor begins with objectives to be achieved.
 Objectives are not requirements; they are desires.
 They may be in conflict.
 They may not be achievable in principle.
 They may not be feasible.
 They may be related such that achieving one objective helps to achieve another.
 We call this relationship *aggregates*, which could be important for planning a campaign of pursuit.
-Aggregates is a general relationship, broader than objectives, but is homeomeric, meaning that parts and whole are of the same type.
+Aggregates is a general relationship, broader than objectives, but is homomeric, meaning that parts and whole are of the same type.
 We say an Objective is an AggregatedThing, meaning it can aggregate or be aggregated.
 We further say an Objective aggregates only Objectives and is aggregated in only *Objectives* (this is called a restriction in OML).

 **New Vocabulary**

-We will create two vocabularies and add them to the vocabulay bundle.
+We will create two vocabularies and add them to the vocabulary bundle.
 The first vocabulary is called `base`, which we will use to define basic patterns, and the second is called `mission`, which we will use to describe patterns related to missions in systems engineering.
 We will then add to them the details of pattern P1.

 1. Create a vocabulary with the IRI `<http://example.com/tutorial2/vocabulary/base#>` and prefix `base`.
 Copy the following OML code as its contents.
 Save the editor.